probe-lab/network-measurements/results/rfm3-location-ipfs-users-and-requested-conten.md

 Figure 4.
 Concentration of requests over Autonomous systems (ASes)

 Figure 4 presents the concentration of requests on the y axis over the Autonomous systems on the x axis.
 Here we see that there are a lot of requests coming from the same Autonomous systems, which demonstrated that for most requests there is a low variability of the Autonomous system.
 The following table presents a summary of the top 10 Autonomous systems with most originating requests.
+Note that this represents more than 50% of all requests.
+These findings suggest that because most requests are made from a few different ASes, a multi-level DHT design that groups peers based on their AS could be beneficial.
+However, such design also depends on where are these requests routed to.
+We perform this analysis further ahead in the report.

 | ASN | ASO | Requests | Percentage |
 | --- | --- | --- | --- |